helena-intel/openvino/docs/IE_DG/supported_plugins/MULTI.md

 ## Introducing the Multi-Device Plugin

 The Multi-Device plugin automatically assigns inference requests to available computational devices to execute the requests in parallel.
-Potential gains are as follows:
+By contrast, the Heterogeneous plugin can run different layers on different devices but not in parallel.
+Potential gains with Multi-Device are as follows:

 * Improved throughput that multiple devices can deliver (compared to single-device execution)
 * More consistent performance, since the devices can now share the inference burden (so that if one device is becoming too busy, another device can take more of the load)